 You can enable Google Analytics by entering your Google tracking code.
 Click Add, enter the code, then click Save.

-You can add mappings so that when someone visits a particular URL on our site, it is automatically directed to a different URL.
+You can add redirections so that when someone visits a particular URL on our site, it is automatically directed to a different URL.
 An example of when this is useful is if you want to create your own version of our help content and map "/help" to a different site that contains your custom help.

-To add a URL mapping, click Add, enter the original URL and the replacement URL, then click Save.
+To add a URL redirection, click Add, enter the original URL and the replacement URL, then click Save.
 The original URL is always relative to our site and should be of the form '/path/tail'.
 The replacement URL should be a full URL of the form 'http://domain/path/tail'.
 For example, if you want anyone who visits our help system to instead be take to an external help area, you could map '/help' to 'http://mysite.com/path'.

 Log in widget